 Note: The Greater Cheery Lynn Neighborhood Association considers their neighborhood to be larger than the official historic designation, pushing the northern boundary up to Osborn Road.
 You might want to think bigger too so you don’t miss a chance at owning a home in the greater Cheery Lynn neighborhood

-Charming 1947 Beauty in Ashby Place located in the heart of Phoenix just north of Cheery Lynn Historic District and around the corner from Phoenix Country Club.
-Nicely u...
+This beautiful 1947 home in Ashby place neighborhood is in the heart of Phoenix just north of Cheery Lynn Historic District.
+Nicely updated with brand new dual pane energ...